openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

         data: <record>
       }
       ```
-* Some events will also contain `Open` button tapping which a User will able ti see the details of the event.
+* Some events will also contain `Open` button tapping which a User will be able ti see the details of the event.

+> Issue: Right now we are able to show only the latest event for a protocol instance (for instance `PROOF_RECEIVED` but not `PROOF_REQUESTED`).
+In order to show all event properly we need to do changes in Aries Framework JavaScript (see corresponding [issue](https://github.com/hyperledger/aries-framework-javascript/issues/1380)).

 > Changes in Aries Bifold